CVE-2025-40203

 Impact

-If exploited, this vulnerability could potentially lead to system instability when the last reference is released during listmount operations (Ubuntu).
+If exploited, this vulnerability could potentially lead to system instability or crashes when the last reference is released during mount namespace operations (NVD).

 Mitigation and workarounds

-The vulnerability has been resolved in the Linux kernel through patches that modify the listmount() function to prevent calling path_put() under the namespace semaphore (NVD).
+The vulnerability has been resolved through patches that modify the listmount() function to ensure proper handling of path_put() calls in relation to the namespace semaphore.
+Multiple kernel versions have been patched to address this issue (Ubuntu).

 Additional resources